Pet relocation - what to consider when moving house with your dog

 Dog proof your new home

-Make sure the outside area is secured with no gaps in fences or walls where he could escape.
+Make sure the outside yard area is secured with no gaps in fences or walls where he could escape.
 It takes a dog a few weeks to get used to new surroundings and in that time, you need to be sure that he is as safe as possible without you having to be vigilant during a time when you will be busy also.

 Take care of yourself

-If you’re having trouble adjusting, your animal will pick up on this sense of upheaval.
+If you’re having trouble adjusting, your dog will pick up on this sense of upheaval.
 Maintain the healthy habits you had before the move.
 Get enough sleep, don’t skip your meals and exercise regularly.